Stoutsville, Missouri

 Stoutsville is a village in Monroe County, Missouri, United States.
 The population was 37 at the 2020 census.

 History

-Stoutsville was platted in 1871, and named after the family of Robert P. Stout, the original owners of the town site.
+Stoutsville was platted in 1871 and named after the family of Robert P. Stout, the original owners of the town site.
 A post office called Stoutsville has been in operation since 1872.

+For at least 25 years during its early history, Stoutsville had been a sundown town, a place that forbade Black people to stay overnight.
+A sign once displayed near the railroad station read, "Mr. Nigger, don't let the sun set on you in Stoutsville."